 With this week marking the beginning of not only a new year but a brand new decade, I wanted to write a post fitting for that occasion.

-Some people like to think of January 1st as the start of a new journey, so why not kick things off by exploring the Hero’s Journey.
+Some people like to think of January 1st as the start of a new journey, so we’re kicking things off by exploring the Hero’s Journey.

 The Hero’s Journey is used to describe a common storyline in which a hero sets off on an adventure, overcoming obstacles culminating in a victory before returning home changed by those experiences.